Emphasis - Chemistry

 Graduates in science education with an emphasis in chemistry are eligible for certification in Mississippi to teach in grades 7-12.
 Graduates may also teach other subjects by gaining supplemental endorsements.
 (See an advisor for more information.)

-In addition to completion of the core curriculum, the B.A.E. in science education with an emphasis in chemistry requires the professional education courses (30 hours) plus the following content area, related areas, and electives to reach a minimum of 123 semester hours.
+The B.A.E. in science education with an emphasis in chemistry requires the professional education courses (33 hours) plus the following content area, related areas, and electives.

 Content Area Courses (33 hours) Chem 105/115; 106/116; 221/225; 222/226; 314; 331 or 334; 351; 381; and 382